kailas-muke/scrapper/README.md

 # Web Srcapping

-This repository contains differnt approches to scrap the websites.
+This repository contains differnt approches to scrap the web pages.